slothbear/LCMax/readme.md

 |game recommendations so big|_Live Chat is tall._ 💜☀️❄️|

 ### summary
-Get rid of the game recommendations and make the Live Chat window taller.
+LCmax gets rid of the game recommendations and makes the Live Chat window taller.

-Is this magic?
-No. Is this dangerous?
-No. The link you install below changes two display properties.
-Nothing nefarious.
+Magic?
+No. Dangerous?
+No. The bookmark you install below changes two display properties.
 If you're concerned, have a computer friend review the technical details section below.